 - Tire construction.

-Tire design features can cause vehicle side slip.
-Off-center radial tire breakers can introduce lateral forces when the vehicle is moving straight down the road.
-If the diameter of the tires on one side is slightly larger than on the other, then the tire will tend to turn in one direction.
-Inequality in tire diameters will cause a side force that can cause the vehicle to roll.
+Tire design features can cause the vehicle to pull sideways.
+Radial tire breakers that are not centered can cause lateral force when the vehicle is moving in a straight line on the road.
+If the tire diameter on one side is slightly larger than on the other, the tire will tend to turn to one side.
+Unequal tire diameters will cause lateral force, which can cause the vehicle to pull sideways.

-We recommend that you use a table to diagnose side slip, which allows you to determine whether this malfunction is related to wheel alignment or tires.
-When performing diagnostics, in some cases it is required to rearrange the wheels in a sequence that differs from the normal one.
-If a tire with medium or high mileage is moved to the other side of the vehicle, high-frequency vibration should be expected.
-The rear tires do not cause side slip.
+We recommend that you use a table to diagnose lateral pull, which will help you determine whether the problem is related to the wheel alignment or the tires.
+When performing diagnostics, in some cases it is necessary to rotate the wheels in a sequence different from the normal one.
+If a tire with medium or high mileage is moved to the other side of the car, you should expect high-frequency vibration.
+Rear tires do not cause lateral pull.

-Table for diagnosing the side slip of radial tires
+Table for diagnostics of lateral slip of radial tires

 |